30 Second Sprints vs.

 What that means is the arteries of both the SIT and ET groups benefited equally.
 Constricted arteries are a major cause of cardiovascular disease.
 Learning that short bursts of very high-intensity training can help the elasticity of arteries is a big deal.

 It is tough to get someone to do 30-60 minutes of cardio five days a week.
 So learning that there's an option that's far less time consuming may mean more people will make the effort.
 Yes the exercise has to be much more intense, but for busy people it may mean the difference between getting some heart helping cardio in... or skipping the workout entirely.

 A word of caution here.
 It is possible to cross the line and get too much cardio exercise.
 Warning signs include physical soreness that won't go away, your workouts may seem to get harder instead of easer over time, sleeplessness and general fatigue.
 Unless you're training for a marathon or extreme event, try and keep it under an hour and a half a day.
 More than that and you risk losing muscle as your body burns it for energy.

 When you're ready, do what you can manage consistently.

-- Begin with as little as two 20-minute sessions a week.
+- Begin with as little as two 10-minute interval training (sprint) sessions a week.

 - Slowly add more time and keep increasing the intensity.